Requesting a subsequent Disability Inclusion Profile

 Requesting a profile for a student that moves schools

-If a student moves schools after completing a profile, the SSG at the new school may consider requesting the subsequent profile after the student commences at the new school.
-Alternatively, the SSG may wish to wait until the timing agreed for the subsequent profile to hold the profile.
-When making this decision, the SSG should consider whether there are significant new adjustments required or are in place in the new setting that would make a profile a valuable exercise.
+If a student moves schools, the SSG at the new school may consider requesting the subsequent profile after the student commences at the new school.
+Alternatively, the SSG may wait until the timing agreed in the student’s previous profile to hold the subsequent profile meeting.
+When making this decision, the SSG should consider whether there are significant new adjustments required in the new setting that would make the profile a valuable exercise.
 Should the adjustments remain largely the same, an earlier profile may be less useful.